 About the blog:

-The Waki Librarian blog explores intersections among technology, productivity, and (academic) libraries.
-It condenses information gleaned from many blogs and other sources and combines it with some commentary.
-I write about new technology and tools that can be applied in the library and about current library trends/issues.
-I also focus on tips for self-improvement because becoming better as a person translates into better work in our libraries.
+The Waki Librarian blog explores intersections among libraries, design, and communication, among other things.
+I write about teaching and research as well as technology tools and tips as they impact librarians.
 The main library focus is in the academic sphere because that is where I work and teach, but much of the information on the blog can be applied to all libraries.
 Like the tag line says, The Waki Librarian is about “Information to make your library world a little less waki (wacky).”

 About the name:

 My name is Diana K. Wakimoto.
-I work as the online literacy librarian and archivist at California State University, East Bay.
-My current active research interests are: accessibility of online resources, information literacy instruction and assessment, evidence-based practice as applied to libraries, applications of technology for instruction and access, and archives.
+I work as a librarian and archivist at California State University, East Bay.
+My current active research interests are: graphic design and librarians, librarian & archivist experiences of archives, information literacy instruction and assessment, reflective uses of technology in teaching, and evidence-based practice.

 Want to know more or contact me about the blog?
+Want to know more about my research?
+Want me to come talk to your organization or at your conference?
 Email me at: email@example.com Twitter: @dwakimoto

 This blog does not speak or represent CSUEB.
 It represents the opinions and research of the author.